| |

 Buckingham hit the Top 40 solo

-with "Trouble" from his LP Law
+from the LP Law

-And Order.
+And Order

 Buckingham hit the Top 10 with "Trouble."